DecodedCo/leap-arduino/README.md

-leapmotion-arduino
+Leapmotion + Arduino
 ==================

-Getting leapmotion to talk to arduino
+Getting leapmotion to talk to arduino.